-ity tons of seaweed as gathered on the have to be dried and consumed produce a single ton of kelp.
-The when disolved in water wed to crystallise produces various of sodium, magnesium, potassium, and or chemicals.
+ity tons of seaweed as gathered on the have to be dried and consumed produce a single ton of kelp. in water disolved orystallise produces various wed to of sodium, magnesium, potassium, and r chemicals.
 When the remaining liquid eated with oil of vitriol the vapour of ne distils over, and is collected.
 It was its mineral products, and especially iodine. t kelp was valuable.
-Now other speedier cheaper methods have been discovered for ding these valuable products, and the price celp is little more than one-tenth of what 7as.
-A species of Chilian saltpetre has n found to contain iodine, and kelp no ger holds its place as the only source of obning that valuable article.
+Now other speedier cheaper methods have been discovered for ding these valuable products, and the price celp is little more than one-tenth of what A species of Chilian saltpetre has n found to contain iodine, and kelp no ger holds its place as the only source of obing that valuable article.
 Like everything in this country, even the kelp manufacture been ruined by foreign competition.
 The de still goes on.
-The dwellers of the sea-side nd their time and pains as of yore in the lection of seaweed and the manufacture of p.
-Along the fiords of Scotland, by the ys and indentations of our Western coast, d along the sands which are washed by the ves of the Bay of Biscay the fires are lite smoke ascends, and the kelp is burned. it it no longer has the monopoly of the proction of valuable chemicals, and it is only the most exact care that kelp-making is orth anything at all.
-New processes have en created by modern chemistry. we been discovered in distant South America Spain, and in Germany, and the result is at small as are the earnings of the West ast peasantry they are made smaller still. he total production of kelp in the British lands is only seven thousand tons per annum. e greater portion of which comes from our vn shores, and it is worth two pounds a ton an average.
-How different this is from the ening years of the century, when thousands persons were employed in the manufacture, her believes twenty pounds a ton, and when atmost entirely paid by the produce the seaweed on the shores.
-There is hardly possibility of this industry ever reviving.
+The dwellers of the sea-side and their time and pains as of yore in the lection of seaweed and the manufacture of p.
+Along the flords of Scotland, by the ys and indentations of our Western coast, d along the sands which are washed by the ves of the Bay of Biscay the fires are lit. e smoke ascends, and the kelp is burned. it it no longer has the monopoly of the proction of valuable chemicals, and it is only the most exact care that kelp-making is orth anything at all.
+New processes have en created by modern chemistry. we been discovered in distant South America Spain, and in Germany, and the result is at small as are the earnings of the West ast peasantry they are made smaller still. he total production of kelp in the British lands is only seven thousand tons per annum. e greater portion of which comes from our vn shores, and it is worth two pounds a ton 1 an average.
+How different this is from the lening years of the century, when thousands persons were employed in the manufacture, her believes twenty pounds a ton, and when almost entirely paid by the produce the seaweed on the shores.
+There is hardly possibility of this industry ever reviving. is kept up merely in recollection of the ood old times, and we doubt if any legislative easure as regards seaweed gathering would worth the paper it was on to the peasantry either Scotland or Ireland.

-either Scotland or Ireland.
-To CORRESPONDENTS-" Vectis" again writes garding the porch at St Mary's Cathedral. oth sides having already stated their opinions, e correspondence must cease.
+To Correspondents-"Vectis" again writes garding the lporch at St Mary's Cathedral. oth sides having already stated their opinions, e correspondence must cease.